gothaw/simple-website/README.md

 # simple-website

-Frontend design of a simple website of an IT consultancy company.
+Frontend design of a simple static website of an IT company.

 **Website structure:**